ayoshi/ipnb-ayoshi-theme/README.md

 # Overview

-This is an ipython notebook theme designed to keep focus on code and text, as well as be visually appealing.
-This is work in progress, and things are bound to change.
+This is an ipython notebook theme designed to keep the focus on the code and text, as well as be visually appealing.
+This is a work in progress, and things are bound to change.
+Patches and comments are welcome.

 # Installation